My rating: 5 of 5 stars

 This deliquescence of bourgeois Protestant heroism into the post-religious despairing vitalism of the post-human, by the way, is why it was sensible and even acute literary criticism, and not just name-dropping blurb-speak, when Sara Danius, the permanent secretary of the Swedish Academy, said, “[I]f you mix Jane Austen and Franz Kafka you get Ishiguro in a nutshell.”

-One purpose of Hailsham, which is a school run by women who seem to belong to the most liberal wing of the human elite, is to demonstrate that the clones have souls by instructing them in art.
+One purpose of Hailsham, which is a school run by women who seem to belong to the most liberal wing of the novel’s human elite, is to demonstrate that the clones have souls by instructing them in art.
 Ishiguro here notes how cultural accomplishment becomes a class marker, even in the eyes of those who want to “help” the lower classes.
 Kathy and her eventual lover Tommy are sufficiently truant pupils of this tutelage to actually become interesting artists without regard for mawkish demonstrations of “humanity.”
 Kathy writes the novel we are reading, which makes her as good a novelist as Ishiguro, while Tommy draws pictures of animals that illustrate the truth not only of the clones’ own situation but also that of all biological beings, including the humans who think themselves soulful:

 That was when I first saw his animals.
 When he’d told me about them in Norfolk, I’d seen in my mind scaled-down versions of the sort of pictures we’d done when we were small.
 So I was taken aback at how densely detailed each one was.
 In fact, it took a moment to see they were animals at all.
 The first impression was like one you’d get if you took the back off a radio set: tiny canals, weaving tendons, miniature screws and wheels were all drawn with obsessive precision, and only when you held the page away could you see it was some kind of armadillo, say, or a bird.

-While Kathy reads Hardy and Tolstoy as well as Daniel Deronda (a novel whose liberationist ideology amusingly does not inspire her own revolt, her clone variant on the eponymous hero’s Zionism), her favorite work of art is a cassette tape that plays the (fictional) song “Never Let Me Go,” whose lyrics she misinterprets to fit her own situation.
+While Kathy reads Hardy and Tolstoy as well as Daniel Deronda (a novel whose liberationist ideology amusingly does not inspire her own revolt, a clone variant on the eponymous hero’s Zionism), her favorite work of art is a cassette tape that plays the (fictional) song “Never Let Me Go,” whose lyrics she misinterprets to fit her own situation.
 In other words, the ideal artwork may be like the clones: a copy in itself (insofar as the song is a trashy compendium of cliché) conveyed by a technology of copying (mechanical reproduction)—but not one bit less valuable for that!

 The novel’s most disturbing suggestion is humans essentially need art—we need to see our struggles embodied in objects outside ourselves—without art’s thereby being socially redemptive or revolutionary.
 Precisely because we require it just to live a day in our normal lives, art may never instruct us to overturn that normality, no matter how the norms oppress us.
 This, I imagine, is what offends the avant-garde literati, with their (our) undying Romantic dreams, about Ishiguro.
 It is disquieting to reflect that what the headmistress of Hailsham tells Kathy and Tommy at the end of the novel—